 👋 Hey Desi, nice to chat with you today!
 Can you introduce yourself and share a little bit about your background?

 I’m Desislava Kocheva, and I joined Tide in November ’21 as part of the People Managers team.
 I’m responsible for Tideans across the Web, Mobile and Data teams in Sofia.
 At the moment I’m also an Interim People Manager for the Web team in India.

-What you were doing before Tide?
+What were you doing before Tide?